Burundi: Culture

 Basketball and track and field are noted sports.
-Martial arts are popular, as well.
+Martial arts are popular as well.
 There are five major judo clubs: Club Judo de l'Entente Sportive, in Downtown, and four others throughout the city.
-Association football is a popular pastime throughout the country, as are mancala games.
+Association football is a popular pastime throughout the country, as are Ikibugu (mancala) games, a type of the bao game traditionally played all over East Africa.